Simsys/qhexedit2/readme.md

 $ pip install PyQt5 PyQt5-QHexEdit
 $
 $ # for PyQt6
-$ pip install PyQt5 PyQt5-QHexEdit
+$ pip install PyQt6 PyQt6-QHexEdit
 ```

-The sources and binaries for Windows 64 bit and Linux 64 bit are stored on PyPi.
+The sources and binaries for Windows 64 bit and Linux 64 bit are stored [on PyPi](https://pypi.org/search/?q=QHexEdit).
 For all other targets, the widget must be compiled locally.
 For this, the corresponding Qt version including the developer packages must be installed.
 It makes sense to compile the C++ project first.
 If this is possible with qmake, it is also possible to compile the PyQt bindings.
 This requires [python build](https://pypi.org/project/build/).

 There is also a [python example](https://github.com/Simsys/qhexedit2/tree/master/python/example) available.